 A team of talented people were employed to create the icon including designer Ken Mayfield and construction engineer Jim Sullivan.
-In all it took two months to build and an investment of over 1100 man-hours.
+All in all it took two months to build and an investment of over 1,100 man-hours.
 At its completion, Ploddy stood as a proud guardian at the front of the Australian Reptile Park in Gosford overlooking the busy Pacific Highway from Sydney.

-The Diplodicus on which Ploddy is modelled was one of the largest dinosaurs that ever lived, despite having the brain the smaller than a humans.
+The Diplodicus on which Ploddy is modelled was one of the largest dinosaurs that ever lived, despite having a brain that was smaller than a humans.
 It was so heavy that it spent much of its life during the Jurassic Period partially submerged in water to assist with supporting its huge bulk.
 It was a placid vegetarian that probably lived in large herds, each individual consuming several tonnes of food each day.